gepser/Resolutions/README.md

 Reading

-1. Web Development With Go
+1. [Web Development with Go: Building Scalable Web Apps and RESTful Services][book1]

 ### 1 Drawing
 I liked drawing a long time ago.
 I would like to start again so let's start with one.